 What a place!
 We kicked off our four month South American adventure in colourful Colombia.
 With its lush green jungle, powder soft sandy beaches, luxurious unique hotels to gorgeous coffee plantations, I can firmly say Colombia is one of the best places I’ve ever visited.
 The people are unbelievably warm, the history fascinating and there’s something for everyone.
 Of course, I wouldn’t be myself if I didn’t eat my way around the country – I absolutely did and found the best twenty dishes to eat if there!
 Our five weeks exploring gave us a taste and now we’re itching to go back!

 With just two weeks in Ecuador, we had to be pretty selective about where to go.
 Did we want to explore the cloud forests?
 Historic Quito?
 The markets?
 Well, I wanted it all!
-We ended up spending our weeks in the spectacular magical Galapagos islands and the adrenaline-capital of Ecuador, Banos.
+We ended up spending our weeks in the spectacular magical Galapagos islands (cruising on the Alya) and the adrenaline-capital of Ecuador, Banos.
 I absolutely loved our two weeks here and am certain I’ll be back one day!
-Keep an eye out in the next few weeks for blog posts on why!
+Here are my top tips if you’re planning a trip to the Galapagos.

 December brought us to one of the best foodie destinations in the world.
 Our month in Peru brought sheer happiness to the Doc and I. We ate like royalty every single day as every meal was wonderful and I managed to tick lots off my bucket list!
 We sand-boarded in Huacachina, enjoyed wine and Pisco tastings in Ica, and ate mountains of sensational ceviche in Lima!
 On top of all of this, I completed my first ever “proper” trek – seven days of luxury trekking with Mountain Lodges of Peru on the Salkantay Trail.
 It was an incredible experience across snow-capped mountains, lush meadows, tropical jungle and stunning scenes, culminating in seeing Peru’s iconic Machu Pichu.
 Tears were shed and I’ll never forget it!